ivelasq/pipedream/blog/flexdashboard-youtube-api/index.md

   )
 ```

-Pull in the credential info that had you going through all those hoops earlier.
+Pull in the credential info that had you going through all those hoops earlier by using the tuber package (finally!).

 ``` R
 yt_oauth(